Sonic Chronicles: The Dark Brotherhood: Plagiarism allegations

 Former Archie head writer Ken Penders felt that the Nocturnus Clan antagonists were heavily derived from his own echidna characters in the Archie Comics Sonic titles, which he had begun copyrighting in January 2009.
 After the similarities were brought to his attention, he filed a lawsuit against Sega and Electronic Arts in 2011 for alleged copyright infringement.
 The case was dismissed without prejudice on September 26, 2011, then again in February 2012, after the case had been refiled four days after it was originally dismissed, despite warnings from Judge Otis Wright who dismissed the case both times.
 In October 2013, the CA 9th Appellate Court upheld Judge Wright's initial ruling.

 Writing for Intelligencer, Bobby Schroeder speculated that content from Sonic Chronicles has not made any appearances since its release to prevent further legal action from Penders despite the case's dismissal.
 The exception is Nocturne, the site of the game's final battle, which is used as the start and finish of the Dream Bobsledding course in the Wii version of Mario & Sonic at the Olympic Winter Games (2009).
-The Sonic the Hedgehog Encyclo-speed-ia (2021) declared the game non canon.
+The Sonic the Hedgehog Encyclo-speed-ia (2021) declared the game non canon..
+The controversy was heavily referenced in a law review co-written by Ken Penders and published in the Berkeley Journal of Entertainment & Sports Law in 2026.

 Legacy

 Archie Comics made an adaption of Sonic Chronicles titled Invaders from Beyond, featuring the kidnapping of Knuckles.
 The short strip only covers what happened before the game's story, which acts as a sort of prologue, and ends by urging readers to buy Sonic Chronicles to find out "what happens next".
 In Japan, a manga adaptation of the game was published within the pages of Dengeki Nintendo DS.

 A sequel to the game was once seen as a possibility if the game performed well enough, with the developers having "a precise idea" for how the sequel should be made.
 However, after BioWare was acquired by Electronic Arts, plans for a sequel were dropped, and it remains the only RPG in the franchise's history.
+In 2023, designer Miles Holmes shared plot details with Did You Know Gaming?.